 Available In-house only, contact ALC to enquire about suitable dates.

-The exam is set by the official Accreditor APMG and is offered via an accredited examinations institute.
+The exam is offered via an accredited examinations institute.
 It comprises a 90-minute closed book exam, containing 8 question multiple choice, scenario-based, gradient scored questions examination and is held on the last day of the course.

 Pass Score required: 28/40 or 70%